 Healthy cattle produce safe, healthy, high-quality beef.
 Raising this kind of beef, day after day, year after year is our measure of success.
 It's our life's work.
 With experience accumulated by taking care of cattle in one way or another our entire lives, and the passion for continually learning how to do it better, we have high standards for cattle care on our ranch and feedlot.
-That means we are invested on a daily basis in the health of the cattle.
-We aren't sitting in an office miles away and our attention is on the cattle and what they need 24/7/365.

 While there is a lot that goes into taking care of cattle and keeping cattle health a top priority, a couple of topics bubble up in peoples' minds because they perceptively intersect with human health.